Print

 Instructions

-1. To make custard, place gelatine sheets in a large bowl with very cold water and soak for 10 minutes.
-Whisk egg yolks with sugar with an electric mixer in a medium-sized bowl until the mixture whitens.
+1. Step 1: To make custard, place the gelatine sheets in a large bowl and cover with very cold water.
+Soak for 10 minutes.
+Whisk egg yolks with sugar in a medium-sized bowl using an electric mixer until the mixture whitens.

-2. In a heavy-bottomed medium saucepan, warm milk with the split and scraped vanilla bean over medium heat.
+2. Step 2: In a heavy-bottomed medium saucepan, warm milk with the split and scraped vanilla bean over medium heat.
 When it almost boils, remove the empty vanilla pod, and pour the hot milk over the egg yolk mixture, stirring vigorously.
-Pour the milk mixture with tempered yolks back into the saucepan, scraping the bottom of the bowl for the remaining vanilla seeds with a spatula.
+Pour the milk mixture with tempered yolks back into the saucepan, scraping the bottom of the bowl with a spatula to capture the remaining vanilla seeds.

-4. Off the heat, add the well-drained gelatin and mix well.
-Pour the custard into a large bowl (or shallow dish) and cover it with plastic wrap in contact.
+4. Step 4: Off the heat, add the well-drained gelatin and mix until well combined.
+Pour the custard into a large bowl (or a shallow dish) and cover it with plastic wrap, leaving it in contact with the custard.
 The film must touch the cream's surface to prevent skin formation.
-Let the cream cool on the counter (it takes some time), in the refrigerator or freezer to speed up the chilling process.
+Let the cream cool on the counter (it takes some time), in the refrigerator, or freezer to speed up the chilling process.
 Check the custard's temperature regularly if placed in the fridge or freezer!
 The cream must be cooled down to 73-86°F (23-30°C).

-6. Gently fold the whipped cream (without whisking) into the cooled custard in 3 or 4 times.
-Pour the cream mixture into the molds to make the Bavarois dessert or fill a Charlotte cake.
+6. Step 6: Gently fold the whipped cream (without whisking) into the cooled custard in 3 or 4 times.
+Pour the cream mixture into the molds to make Bavarois, or into a Charlotte cake.
 The setting time varies from 2 to 4 hours, depending on the mold size.
 You can also transfer the cream to a piping bag to fill cupcakes or choux pastry.

 Notes